tantadruj/debian-linux-kiosk/README.md

 This step assumes that, aside from the root user, there is an unprivileged user called *student*, but it can also be anything else, as long as you modify the *step1.sh* accordingly.

-Modifications to example values of the variables should be made if, for no other reason, to make it compatible with your network and to select your desired SSH port.
+Modifications to example values of the variables in *step1.sh* should be made if, for no other reason, to make it compatible with your network and to select your desired SSH port.

 Or you can simply opt for DHCP, but given the public access to the computers, it is better to assign them a static IP address.
 It is good to know which computer the death threats were being sent from.
 It also helps with any later management using Ansible and such.